netjson/netjson/docs/source/implementations.rst

 OLSRd1 netjson plugin
 ^^^^^^^^^^^^^^^^^^^^^

-As of 15th of April, a `netjson plugin is available in the master branch
+As of 15th of April 2016, a `netjson plugin is available in the master branch
 <https://lists.olsr.org/pipermail/olsr-users/2016-April/006844.html>`_ of the
 git repository of the OLSRd1 routing daemon.